PJBoy/lua/README.md

 * `Super charge shinespark.lua`: Requires `Super Metroid.lua` + `cross emu.lua`.
 Shows a rhythm game style chart on top of the HUD minimap to help learn the quick charge timing
 * `super audio.lua`: BizHawk only.
 Requires `Super Metroid.lua` + `cross emu.lua`.
 WIP script for looking at sound effects ARAM state
 * `super enemy.lua`: BizHawk only.
 Requires `Super Metroid.lua` + `cross emu.lua`.
 WIP script for looking at enemy RAM.
 Uses `enemy data.txt` for labelling AI variables and any known values
+* `super cpu.lua`: BizHawk only.
+Requires `cross emu.lua`.
+Colours the screen according to execution time of registered functions
 * `smz3.lua`: BizHawk only.
 Simple script that lets the user take notes for the smz3 randomiser.
 Works via a text box whose text is persisted to disk and a dropdown for switching between areas